tc39/notes/es6/2013-09/sept-18.md

 AR: that's the dependency question, we talked about that

-RWS: it's sort of arbitrary, but that exists no matter what.
+RWN: it's sort of arbitrary, but that exists no matter what.
 There's no silver bullet.
 It's the job of the committee to keep an eye on what's in flight.
 Not sure a process can ensure that we can do that well or poorly.

 WH: not componentizing is good, but want to make sure that the process doesn't get in the way.